How to Optimize Offers on a Website to Get Big Sales?

 When we talk about addressing WordPress security issues, the goal is to keep out malware.
 However, as we have said, no system is 100% bulletproof.
 You can do everything right, and a clever hacker will find a new way to penetrate the defenses.
 It is rare, but it happens.
 So how do you deal with malware, if it is already on your website?

 First of all, you need to confirm that the malware is indeed on your website.
-Malware can hide in files, folders, and in database.
+Malware can be hidden in files, folders, and databases.
 We have seen malware files masquerade as WordPress core files, as image files, and even show up as plugins.
-The only way to be sure if your website is infected or not is to deep-scan it on a daily basis
+The only way to be sure if your website is infected or not is to deep-scan it daily.

 4. SEO spam malware